 Portable Washing Machines: No Laundry Room Required

-We’ve all been there: You’ve blocked off a Sunday afternoon for doing laundry in your apartment community’s communal laundry room, only to find that all the washers are taken.
-You don’t want to go to a Laundromat, and you desperately need something clean to wear to work on Monday.
+We’ve all been there: You’ve blocked off a Sunday afternoon for doing laundry in the communal laundry room, only to find that all the washers are taken.
+You don’t want to go to a laundromat, and you desperately need something clean to wear to work on Monday.
 What to do?

-There’s an easy solution out there, and we’re not talking about going old-school with a basin and a washboard.
-Compact washing machines are portable, lightweight, and simple to use – perfect for apartments without washer/dryer connections.
+There’s an easy solution out there.
+Not going back to the 19th century with a basin and a washboard – that’s strenuous work.
+You can get lightweight, portable washing machines – perfect for apartments without washer/dryer connections.